a strong desire to travel.

 Female Solo Travel

-Before for trip, I heard all sorts of questioning and advice from friends and relatives.
+Before the trip, I heard all sorts of questioning and advice from friends and relatives.
 Like, “Why are you traveling alone?”, “It’s dangerous”, “Why don’t you invite someone to go with you?”, etc.

 That made me feel very insecure, but at the same time, it also gave me more courage to get on the airplane and show that this kind of travel is not dangerous after all.
 I was determined to go.
 Of course, there were a few things I wish I knew before I started my trip, but it was a nice backpacking trip.
 I learned a lot from it.